 - dolichoectatic appearance secondary to an arterial dissection

-The atherosclerotic type is most commonly caused by hypertension, continued stress on the walls of the artery will degrade the vessel wall by damaging and loosening the collagen and elastin meshwork which comprises the intima.
+Hypertension most commonly causes the atherosclerotic type.
+Continued stress on the walls of the artery will degrade the vessel wall by damaging and loosening the collagen and elastin meshwork that comprises the intima.
 Similarly, hypercholesterolemia or hyperlipidemia can also provide sufficient trauma to the vessel wall resulting in dolichoectasia.

 - the internal carotid artery (ICA) is also at high risk to be affected

-- patients with autosomal dominant polycystic kidney disease (ADPKD) are more likely to be subject to dolichoectasia(s).
+- patients with autosomal dominant polycystic kidney disease (ADPKD) are more likely to be subject to dolichoectasia(s) ref required

-It order to be classified as dolichoectasia in verbrobasilar system, the basilar arterial diameter should be more than 4.5 mm 1
+To be classified as dolichoectasia, in the vertebrobasilar system, the basilar arterial diameter should be >4.5 mm 1.

 - 1. Vieco PT, Maurin EE, Gross CE.
 Vertebrobasilar dolichoectasia: evaluation with CT angiography.
 AJNR Am J Neuroradiol.
 1997;18 (7): 1385-8.
 AJNR Am J Neuroradiol (abstract) - Pubmed citation